Chart Color Schemes

 Riverstone has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 27 projects likely impacting the area.
-Key projects include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 27 projects likely affecting the region.
+Notable initiatives include Riverstone Town Centre Rezoning, Riverstone Community Resource Hub and Aquatic Facility, New High School for Schofields and Tallawong, and Schofields Precinct Development.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.